goFrendiAsgard/ayanami/README.md

 ## Event Name Convention

-Event Name should comply one of these formats
+Event Name should comply to one of these formats

 ```
 <ID>.<trig|srvc|flow>.<serviceName>.<segments...>.<out|in>.<varName>